 \subsection{Learning with the Logistic Loss}

-We have considered exponential loss in the last content.
-The proposed framework is general that it can also accommodate other loss convex functions.
+We have considered the exponential loss in the last content.
+The proposed framework is so general that it can also accommodate other convex loss functions.
 Here we consider the logistic loss, which penalizes mis-classi\-fications with more moderate penalties than the exponential loss.
-It is believe on noisy data, logistic loss may achieve better classification performances.
+It is believed on noisy data, the logistic loss may achieve better classification performance.